-Appicenter's Verb Conjugator for Android
+Appicenter's Verb Conjugator Apps

 Click on icon to open app with any browser (web, iOS, Android)